 A full week after floodwaters from Hurricane Helene washed out stretches of I-40 and I-26 and left mountain towns in Western North Carolina, Tennessee and Georgia cut off from the world, truckers began to notice something: No Federal Emergency Management Agency loads posted on load boards.

-Indeed, trucking activity in the region has screeched to a halt since the storm, but FEMA reports plenty of movement there.
+Indeed, trucking activity in the region screeched to a halt during the storm, but FEMA reports plenty of movement there.

 "More than 5,000 personnel from across the federal workforce are deployed, including more than 1,500 from FEMA," the agency said.
 "To date, FEMA has shipped over 9.3 million meals, more than 11.2 million liters of water, 150 generators and more than 260,000 tarps to the region."